 – Using manual clippers, trimmers and lawn mowers where possible

-– In some instances, homesteaders have used animals like rabbits to naturally eat and control grass length
+– In some instances, homesteaders and others have used animals like rabbits to naturally eat and control grass length

 16. Repurpose, Upcycle, Downcycle Or Reuse Items For Gardening

 For example, glass containers, toilet rolls, and newspaper might all be repurposed, upcycled, downcycled or reused in some way for gardening

 17. Consider Eliminating Or Better Managing Garden Features Or Systems That Use Electricity